Anushanga2001/New_Emarald_Frinters/README.md

 ## 📊 Database

-The application uses SQLite for development.
+The application uses postgreSQL for development.
 The database file is created automatically on first run and seeded with:
 - Default admin user
 - Pricing rules for different service types